Khairul25556/express-ejs-basic-D-2/README.md

-# Express EJS Basic – Day 2
+# Express EJS Basics – Day 2

 This project is part of my daily full-stack web development learning journey.
 It includes basic concepts of **Express.js** and **EJS templating**.